BluNite/bluWeatherApp/README.md

 ---

 ### A weather dashboard that uses jQuery ajax to connect to a back-end proxy Express server, and Node-Fetch to retrieve the weather data from openWeatherApi.
 This was a front-end project usingopenWeather api, however I didn't want the key exposed on the front/in the browser.
 The api key is hidden on the back-end using .env, and pushed to github in a gitignore file.
 However, the only way to protect sensitive information such as private api keys is to store them on the back-end.
 This is a method I chose for exposure to node-fetch, and whitelisting methods/solutions using a proxy server.
-Time and dates for the project is kept using Moment.js.
+Time and dates for the dashboard is kept using Moment.js.

 ## <img src="images/Screenshot 2024-04-20 213907.png">